srobo/docs/simulator/simulated_robot.md

 | 1     | Right Jaw |
 | 2     | Lifter    |

-Setting each servo to -1 fully opens the respective jaw, setting them to 1 fully opens them.
+Setting each servo to -1 fully opens the respective jaw, setting them to 1 fully closes them.

 Setting the lifter to -1 fully lowers the lifter, setting it to 1 fully raises it.